Talalqasimi11/cricket-league-app/PRD.md

 - Runs a local cricket team with 15 players
 - Organizes weekend matches and participates in local tournaments
 - Previously used WhatsApp groups and paper scorecards
-- Registered user who automatically becomes team owner
+- Registered user who creates and owns a team after registration

 **Goals:**
-- Easy team registration and player management
+- Easy team creation and player management
 - Track team performance across multiple tournaments
 - Access match history and statistics
 - Start tournaments and manage matches